-sequences "Dude", and "Suv", the interesting targets are occluded by background objects occasionally.
-In this work, we train multiple CNNs for different image parts and decide the final target according to global and local confidences, which alleviates the adverse impacts caused by partial occlusion and verifies the effectiveness of our tracking for handling occlusion.
+Occlusion: Target occlusion brings difficulties for accurate target locating because of the missing of target appearance information.
+Fig. 9 (top row) shows part of the tracking results under partial occlusion.
+In clip "Suv", the interesting targets are occluded by background objects occasionally.
+We train multiple CNNs for different image parts and decide the final target according to global and local confidences, which alleviates the adverse impacts caused by partial occlusion and verifies the effectiveness of our tracking for handling occlusion.
 Some trackers (like MEEM) could track interesting targets precisely and even drift under occlusion scenarios.

-2) Deformation: The rigid and non-rigid deformation of the target during tracking often leads to the missing of existing appearance information and the addition of new appearance information.
-As shown in Fig. 9 (bottom two rows), the postures of human bodies in the four videos are changing with the swinging of limbs.
-In addition, motion blur exists in sequences such as "BlurBody", which causes the target appearance changes.
-From this figure, we find that algorithms like ours and CNN-SVM could address target deformation.
-It can be seen that discriminative appearance modeling benefits tracking.
-And our tracking approach that is trained on CNNs with both labeled and unlabeled samples could improve the accuracy of classification for unlabeled samples containing deformed targets.
+Deformation: The rigid and non-rigid deformation of the target during tracking often leads to the missing of existing appearance information and the addition of new appearance information.
+As shown in Fig. 9 (bottom row), the postures of bodies are changing with the swinging of limbs.
+In addition, motion blur exists in clips such as "BlurBody", which causes the target appearance changes.
+Our tracking approach that is trained on CNNs with both labeled and unlabeled samples could improve the accuracy of classification for unlabeled samples containing deformed targets.
 Thus, the proposed method could handle the deformation problem very well.

-3) Illumination Variation: The target appearance will have shading due to the change of illumination in the surroundings.
-For example, the target appearance in "Basketball" (#700) or

-"Coke" in Fig. 10 are influenced by the lights, and both the global and local appearances are changed constantly.
-From the tracking results, we find that our tracker could resist the illumination variations in the tracking procedure, and most deep learning based trackers have good capacity to handle this challenge.
+Illumination Variation: The target appearance will have shading due to the change of illumination in the surroundings.
+For example, the target appearance in "Basketball" in Fig. 10 are influenced by the lights, and both the global and local appearances are changed constantly.
+From the tracking results, our tracker could resist the illumination variations, and most deep learning based trackers also have handle this challenge well.
 But traditional trackers (such as SCM) could not track the target well from the beginning to the end.
 It is clear that CNNs have certain advantages for illumination variations.

-4) Rotation: As shown in Fig. 10, targets in "DragonBaby", "Ironman", etc. experience in-plane or out-of-plane rotation.
+Rotation: In Fig. 10, targets in "Ironman" have in-plane or out-of-plane rotation.
 Moreover, the background in most videos are cluttered, which is unfavorable for tracking.
 Our tracker could update the CNN models only with samples obtained from the current frame online, and make them adapt to appearance changes rapidly caused by rotation.
-The tracking results also prove that our tracker could handle rotation well, while other trackers (such as HCF and MEEM) drift more or less during tracking.
+Our tracker could handle rotation well, while other trackers (such as HCF and MEEM) drift more or less during tracking.